 Basing yourself in the Duomo Complex will be a great move to access to the rest of the city during your visit.
 Located in the heart of the historical center, the Central Plaza, is very popular because it branches off into so many sights.

 From it, you can visit the Florence Cathedral, the Giotto’s Campanile (the famed Bell Tower), the Baptistery of St. John, the Loggia del Bigallo, the Opera del Duomo Museum, and the Arcivescovile and Canonici’s palace

 When in the City of Lilies you’ll want to check out the Tourist House Battistero.
 I stayed in this hotel which is located near the Duomo Complex.

-It’s situated in a 15th-century building, near many of the sights that you’ll visit on this 3-day itinerary.
+It’s situated in a 15th-century building, near many of the sights that you’ll visit on this 3 days in Florence itinerary.
 The rooms are comfortable and offer the basic amenities.
 This hotel will also give you a free coupon for breakfast in a nearby café.